 I know what you are thinking.
 Wow, this appears to be a lot of effort that I am not sure if my company is willing to invest in.
-I have been evaluating telemarketing programs in my current role for over 4 years and I have seen some very positive outcomes to continual program assessments.
+I have been evaluating telemarketing programs in my current role for more than four years, and I have seen some very positive outcomes to continual program assessments.

-- Improved employee satisfaction and morale – If you think about how an assessment is viewed by a front line agent making telemarketing calls, if done correctly, an assessment can be very positive.
-Hopefully the culture within every telemarketing services company is to listen to their employees and take their suggestions into consideration.
-Now lets take that a step further.
-Bringing someone from outside of the team to come in and ask about those aspects that they like or don’t like or what they think could be better will have a real positive affect on the employees and team.
-Many times ideas that were told to a supervisor may not have made it far enough up the chain.
-With this approach different ideas come up during the interview since the person is coming from the outside and the new perspective sparks new ideas.
+- Improved employee satisfaction and morale: If you think about how an assessment is viewed by a front line agent making telemarketing calls, if done correctly, an assessment can be very positive.
+Hopefully, the culture within every telemarketing services company is to listen to their employees and take their suggestions into consideration.
+Now, let’s take that a step further.
+Bringing someone from outside of the team to come in and ask about those aspects that they like or don’t like or what they think could be better will have a positive effect on the employees and team.
+Many times, ideas that were told to a supervisor may not have made it far enough up the chain.
+With this approach, different ideas come up during the interview since the person is coming from the outside and the new perspective sparks new ideas.
 Possibly seeing those ideas become a reality can be a real morale booster.

-- Increased relationship with client – Telling a client that is completely happy with the work we are doing that we will be doing an assessment to try and improve even more really impresses them.
+- Increased relationship with the client: Telling a client that is completely happy with the work we are doing that we will be doing an assessment to try and improve even more really impresses them.
 We are showing that not only do we care about meeting their goals and expectations, but we want to exceed those expectations through improvement.
-Many times clients have given use extra work based on this approach.
-I completed one evaluation with a client that there were not a ton of changes that could be made to make the program much more efficient.
-We made a few which reflected in a small increase in sales but not what I was hoping for.
-A few months later the company came to us with additional business.
-They were so impressed by our culture of continual improvement that they trusted our work and that we would do our very best always.
+Many times, clients have given us extra work based on this approach.
+I completed one evaluation with a client where there were not a ton of changes that could be made to make the program much more efficient.
+We made a few, which reflected in a small increase in sales, but not what I was hoping for.
+A few months later, the company came to us with additional business.
+They were so impressed by our culture of continual improvement that they trusted our work and that we would do our very best.